Mitragynine pseudoindoxyl: Chemistry

 Mitragynine pseudoindoxyl was first accessible via biomimetic semisynthesis from mitragynine.
 Total synthesis of an unnatural analogue was reported featuring an interrupted Ugi reaction as the key step.
 Scalable and modular total synthesis of the natural product has also been accomplished using a chiral pool based strategy.
 This study also demonstrated structural plasticity in biological systems.

+Legal status

+United States

+In the 2 July 2026 issue of Federal Register, the federal government of the United States issued a notice of intent to publish a temporary order to schedule three 7-hydroxymitragynine-related substances (mitragynine pseudoindoxyl, MGM-15, and MGM-16) under Schedule I of the Controlled Substances Act.
+If issued, the temporary scheduling order will impose the regulatory controls and administrative, civil, and criminal sanctions applicable to Schedule I controlled substances on persons who handle (manufacture, distribute, reverse distribute, import, export, engage in research, conduct instructional activities or chemical analysis with, or possess) or propose to handle these three 7-hydroxymitragynine-related substances.